SOCI 210: Sociological perspectives

 • Look at the way that multiple, overlapping social categories affect a social outcome

-• E.g. how can the intersection of gender, race, and class help us explain why Black women are 360% more likely to die during pregnancy than whitewomen in the United States?
+• E.g. How can the intersection of gender, race, and class help us explain why Black women are 360% more likely to die during pregnancy than white women in the United States?

 https://www.cdc.gov/reproductivehealth/maternal-mortality/pregnancy-mortality-surveillance-system.htm

-• E.g. “The intersectional/interlocking nature of racism, sexism, classism, and colonialism compound the vulnerabilities faced by Aboriginal
+• E.g. “The intersectional/interlocking nature of racism, sexism, classism, and colonialism compound the vulnerabilities faced by Aboriginal women in Canada.

 Gilchrist, Kristen.
 2010. “‘Newsworthy’ Victims?”
 Feminist Media Studies 10 (4): 373–90.